Best Online Master’s Degrees in: English Literature

 Editor's Picks: Online Schools for English Literature

-The winner of the best online English literature master’s degree for flexibility is Southern New Hampshire University.
-Because it provides alternatives to campus-based classwork, Southern New Hampshire University ensures that all students have access to education — even if they have a lot of family and work obligations.
-Southern New Hampshire University also prides itself on offering credit opportunities for different forms for training and experience, including military training.
+The winner of the best online English literature master's degree for flexibility is Arizona State University.
+Because it provides alternatives to campus-based classwork, Arizona State University ensures that all students have access to education — even if they have a lot of family and work obligations.
+Arizona State University also prides itself on offering credit opportunities for different forms for training and experience, including military training.

 Mercy College wins the award for the best online English literature master's degree for career support.
 It offers career placement assistance, the opportunity to work while earning credit, and help with career planning and resume writing.
 It also provides a student worker program that allows students to work flexible hours on campus around their schedules.